janoist1/isomjs-poc/README.md

 ### features

-- runs on both server and client side
+- runs on both sides by sharing application code with the server and the client
 - implements a basic MVC pattern
   - sample controllers (index, details, 404 page)
   - sample data service (sampleItem)